TresAmigosSD/SMV/docs/user/smv_module.md

 # SmvModule

 An SMV Module is a collection of transformation operations and validation rules.
-Each module depends on one or more `SmvDataSet`s (files/modules) and defines a set of transformation on its inputs that define the module output.
+Each module depends on one or more `SmvDataSet`s (`SmvFile` or `SmvModule`) and defines a set of transformation on its inputs that define the module output.

 ## Module Dependency Definition
 Each module **must** define its input dependency by overriding the `requireDS` method.
 The `requireDS` method should return a sequence of required datasets for the running of this module.